trusktr/rocket-module/README.md

 ### v1.0.0
 - [ ] Add common Webpack loaders: babel, css, coffeescript, typescript, etc.
 - [ ] Use Webpack's caching feature so that only modified files are rebuilt.
+Make sure to write the replacement of `window` by `RocketModule` to the built files if Webpack's cache reads the built files.
 - [ ] Get code splitting working (webpack/webpack issue #1296).
 Currently each
       entry point is having duplicate code, which is the same as Meteor's dependency handling.